Samar Sen (diplomat)

 Samar Sen (10 August 1914 – 16 February 2003) was an Indian diplomat who served as the 1st permanent representative of India to the United Nations, Geneva, 8th in New York and the 2nd high commissioner of India to Bangladesh from June 1974 to November 1976.

-Born in Dhaka, British India (in modern-day Dhaka, Bangladesh), Sen obtained his education from the University of Calcutta, the University of London, Oxford, and Lincoln's Inn.
+Born in Dacca, British India (in modern-day Dhaka, Bangladesh), Sen obtained his education from the University of Calcutta, the University of London, Oxford, and Lincoln's Inn.
 He was a civil services officer who served as a president of the United Nations Security Council from 1972 to 73.

 Career

 Sen served in the government of India at various posts, including under secretary, and deputy secretary.
 From 1946 to 48, he represented India at the United Nations as a liaison officer.
 He also served as chairperson of the International Commission of Control and Supervision besides serving as ambassador to Algeria and Lebanon, and high commissioner to Australia, New Zealand, and Pakistan.
-At the government of India, he also served as joint secretary in the Ministry of External Affairs from 1957 to 1959.
+In the Government of India, he also served as joint secretary in the Ministry of External Affairs from 1957 to 1959.

 During his foreign services, he served as president of the United Nations Administrative Tribunal and chairperson of the G77.